-- The Police Grants Fund is used to account for federal and state grants and contributions that are restricted for police. - The Community Development Block Grant Fund is used to account for federal and state grants that are restricted for community development projects. - The Grant Opportunity Fund is used to account for federal and state grants and other contributions that are restricted for specific use. - The Library Grant Fund is used to account for federal and state grants and contributions that are restricted for the library's use.
+- The Police Grants Fund is used to account for federal and state grants and contributions that are restricted for police. - The Grant Opportunity Fund is used to account for federal and state grants and other contributions that are restricted for specific use.

-TOWN OF HUACHUCA CITY, ARIZONA Combining Balance Sheet Non-major Governmental Funds June 30, 2020
+TOWN OF HUACHUCA CITY, ARIZONA Combining Balance Sheet Non-major Governmental Funds June 30, 2022